-The law has caused administrators to focus more on recruiting efforts, particularly for hard-to-staff schools, and to focus on assigning teachers to classes in their areas of expertise.
+The law caused administrators to focus more on recruiting efforts, particularly for hard-to-staff schools, and to focus on assigning teachers to classes in their areas of expertise.

 However, the law has also had some unintended consequences for some experienced teachers without the proper credentials.
-For example, Jefferds Huyck, a Latin teacher with a doctorate in classics from Harvard University and a teacher for 22 years in high school and college, is not considered “highly qualified” under NCLB because he doesn’t have a teaching credential.
+For example, Jefferds Huyck, a Latin teacher with a doctorate in classics from Harvard University and a teacher for 22 years in high school and college, was not considered “highly qualified” under NCLB because he didn’t have a teaching credential.
 Along with two other teachers with doctorates at Pacific Collegiate Charter School in California, he decided to leave the school rather than spend two years and $15,000 on a teacher credential program geared to beginners.

 What other factors should you consider when evaluating the quality of teachers at your child’s school?

-There are some qualities that can’t easily be measured but are certainly important in a teacher: a caring attitude, ability to relate to students, organizational skills, enthusiasm and love of learning.
-Teachers are also influenced by relevant staff development and training, mentoring opportunities and school-wide goal-setting.
-New teachers benefit from one-on-one mentoring while all teachers can benefit from meeting in subject and grade-level teams with other staff, and having the opportunity to reflect on and analyze their teaching practices.
+There are some qualities that can’t easily be measured but are certainly important in a teacher: a caring attitude, ability to relate to students, organizational skills, enthusiasm, and love of learning.
+Teachers are also influenced by relevant staff development and training, mentoring opportunities, and schoolwide goal-setting.
+New teachers benefit from one-on-one mentoring while all teachers can benefit from meeting in subject- and grade-level teams with other staff, and having the opportunity to reflect on and analyze their teaching practices.